top of page

 The Nevada Superintendent of the Year is recognized for strong leadership, creativity in successfully meeting the needs of students, communication skills, professionalism, community involvement and the success of students that has taken place during their tenure.

-NASS Names Clark County School District Leader 2024 Nevada Superintendent of the Year
+NASS Names White Pine County School District Leader 2025-26 Nevada Superintendent of the Year

-Clark County School District (CCSD) Superintendent Dr. Jesus F. Jara was selected as the 2024 Superintendent of the Year by the Nevada Association of School Superintendents (NASS).
-He was presented the award in June by last year’s honoree, Dr. Summer Stephens, former superintendent of Churchill County School District.
+During their June conference, White Pine County School District Superintendent Dr. Adam Young was selected as the 2025-2026 Superintendent of the Year by the Nevada Association of School Superintendents (NASS).

 NASS presents the award annually to a superintendent who has shown tremendous effort and dedication to enriching the lives of children and the community as a whole.
 Each year, the Superintendent of the Year is recognized for their strong leadership, creativity in successfully meeting the needs of students, communication skills, professionalism, community involvement and the success of students that has taken place during their tenure.

-Dr. Jesus Jara will have the opportunity to participate in The AASA National Superintendent of the Year® program, which is open to all U.S. superintendents who plan to continue in the profession.
+Dr. Adam Young, will have the opportunity to participate in The AASA National Superintendent of the Year® program, which is open to all U.S. superintendents who plan to continue in the profession.
 The program also honors Canadian and other international school superintendents.
 The applicants will be measured against the following criteria:

 • Leadership for learning – creativity in successfully meeting the needs of students in the school system;